gardener/gardener/docs/development/high-availability.md

 # High Availability of Deployed Components

-`gardenlet`s and extension controllers are deploying components via `Deployment`s, `StatefulSet`s, etc. as part of the shoot control plane, or the seed or shoot system components.
+`gardenlet`s and extension controllers are deploying components via `Deployment`s, `StatefulSet`s, etc., as part of the shoot control plane, or the seed or shoot system components.

 Some of the above component deployments must be further tuned to improve fault tolerance / resilience of the service.
 This document outlines what needs to be done to achieve this goal.